e14n/databank-disk/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Drivers

+The point of the Databank interface is so applications can use one interface for developing persistence code, and then at deployment time you can decide what driver to use.

+There are three drivers included in this package: 'memory', 'disk', and 'caching'.
+You should be able to develop code using one or both of the first two.

+There are a few drivers not in this package.
+You can search for them on npm; they all start with 'databank-'.
+So, 'databank-leveldb', 'databank-mongodb', 'databank-memcached', 'databank-redis'.

+## Installation

+I'm still not 100% on this, so comments welcome.
+I'd love better instructions.

+At deployment time, if you want to use a particular driver, it's going to need to be available to the 'databank' libraries so that `Databank.get()` can find it.
+This means you have two options:

+* Install the driver globally, like `npm install -g databank-redis`.
+This is probably OK as long as you don't have version conflicts between apps.
+* Install the driver in the `databank` dir, like so:

+    npm install databank
+    cd node_modules/databank/
+    npm install databank-redis

+If you're still stuck, there's a `Databank.register()` method that will let you associate a databank driver class with a driver name.
+That's probably only a last resort, though.

 # Schemata